DickinsonCollege/FarmData2/docker/sampleDB/README.md

 Every Seeding Log is associated with a _Planting Asset_, which represents the crop that resulted from the planting.
 Planting Logs indicate the crops that are available for future operations (e.g. observation, transplanting, harvesting, etc.).

-The seeding logs and associated plantings in the FarmData2 sample database are created by the `addSeedings.py` script using the data in the `sampleData/directSeedings.csv` and `sampleData/traySeedings.csv` files.
+The seeding logs and associated plantings in the FarmData2 sample database are created by the `addDirectSeedings.py` and `addTraySeedings.py` scripts using the data in the `sampleData/directSeedings.csv` and `sampleData/traySeedings.csv` files.

 ### Seeding Logs ###